nothingrandom/website/src/assets/pages/bio.md

 permalink: /bio/index.html
 ---

 ### I'm Benjamin.
-And in summary, I'm a Javascript engineer based in Amsterdam, the Netherlands who cooks food, cycles a lot, and loves listening to and creating indie music.
+And in summary, I'm a Javascript engineer based in Amsterdam, who cooks food, cycles a lot, and loves listening to and creating indie music.

 I currently work at the IoT & satellite startup [Hiber](https://hiber.global), building their frontend web applications with a mix of ES6, Vue, lodash, SCSS, and pure magic.
 I've also been known to use React and Living Styleguides in the past.